-It is only fair that patients should know the cost of an IVF cycle before they commit to it.
-However, it is complicated to forecast the cost because a cycle can progress in a variety of different ways.
-In addition, clinics have different philosophies on how they advertise their costs and what “add-ons” they advise their patients to add.
-Here at Concept, our philosophy is to keep things simple; we rarely advise patients to take any add-ons because we think they are usually not necessary, not proven, or are unlikely to improve the final result.
+Here at Concept, our philosophy is to keep things simple; we rarely advise patients to take any add-ons because we think they are often not necessary, not proven, or are unlikely to improve the final result.
 We appreciate that patients, after a failed cycle elsewhere, often want to know what else they can do to improve their chances but often the best advice is to understand the statistics and try another simple cycle, rather than pay for a selection of expensive, irrelevant, extras.
 This allows us to give a reasonably accurate forecast of the total cost of an IVF cycle at Concept.

-The bold items in the “included” list are the items that other clinics often charge for in addition to the cycle fee.
-The bold items in the “excluded” list are ones which we almost always charge in addition to the cycle fee.
+The bold items in our “included” list below are the items that some clinics may charge for in addition to the cycle fee.
+The bold items in the “excluded” list are ones which we almost always charge for in addition to our cycle fee.
 Note that the “excluded” list is not exhaustive and other clinics may add a variety of additional chargeable items.

 - • Nurse planning and consents talk.